AlinahMatlala/Bright-Coffee-Shop-Analysis/README.md

 # Bright-Coffee-Shop-Analysis
+### Problem Statement.
-The revenue of the Bright Coffee shop is declining, and some products are underperforming.
+The revenue of the Bright Coffee Shop is declining, with several product categories underperforming.
+Despite having multiple stores and a diverse product range, only a small portion of offerings contributes meaningfully to overall revenue.
+This indicates inefficiencies in product performance, time-based sales patterns, and seasonal demand.

+### Aim of the Project
-Aim: Extract insights to help the CEO understand the business better and make better decisions to boost revenue.
+The aim of this project is to extract actionable insights from sales data to help the CEO better understand business performance and make informed decisions to improve revenue.

-Objectives:
+### Objectives
-• Which products generate the most revenue
+- Identify which products generate the most revenue
-• What time of day the store performs best
+- Determine what time of day the store performs best
-• Sales trends across products and time intervals
+- Analyze sales trends across products and time intervals
-• Recommendations for improving sales performance

-Summary:
-We have 3 stores with 9 categories sold in each  store, and only two are performing well (Coffee and Tea); the other two are contributing significantly to the revenue, one can be saved, and the other four are dying.
-The morning time period performs best across all stores.

-The revenue decline is not one problem.
-It is three problems.
-Time: afternoons and weekends are slow.Season: February is always slow, and warm weather has no cold drinks.
-Products: four categories barely sell, but still take up space.
-We fix time with happy hours and delivery.
-We fix season with iced drinks in summer and delivery in winter.
-We fix products by cutting what doesn't sell.
-Attack all three, and revenue grows
+- Evaluate underperforming product categories
+- Provide recommendations to improve overall sales performance

+### Summary of Results
+- The business operates 3 stores, each offering 9 product categories
+- Only 2 categories (Coffee and Tea) are performing strongly
+- 2 additional categories contribute moderately to revenue
+- 1 category shows potential for improvement
+- The remaining 4 categories are significantly underperforming and contribute very little

+### Key Insights:
+- Morning is the best-performing time period across all stores
+- Afternoons and weekends are consistently slow
+- February shows a seasonal dip in sales
+- Warmer weather impacts demand due to a lack of cold beverage options

-Tools used:
+### Tools Used
-Databricks (SQL queries), Excel, Miro, and Canva.
+Databricks (SQL) – Data extraction and querying
+Excel – Data analysis, pivot tables, and insights
+Miro – Project planning and workflow design
+Canva – Gantt chart and visual planning